NHSDigital/nhs-app-api/sjr-config/docs/ConfigurationUpdates.md

 3. Run the nhsapp CI pipeline [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=4) with the following options:

-	*Branch/tag* set to your new tag of `nhsapp`
+	*Branch/tag* set to your new tag of `nhsapp`.
+	*Stages to run* with Android Client, iOS Client and Generate Code Coverage *unset*

-4. Run the acr image sync job [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75) with correct *Image to sync* name e.g. `nhsonline-service-journey-prod-config:v1.36.5` .
+4. Run the acr image sync job [https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75](https://dev.azure.com/nhsapp/NHS%20App/_build?definitionId=75) with *Image to sync* set to `all`.
 The *Branch/tag* dropdown can be left on `develop`.

-5. Create a new Release from your Tag using the NHSApp Release Pipeline in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4) Selecting the following Stages:
+5. Create a new Release from your Tag using the NHSApp Release Pipeline in ADO [https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4](https://dev.azure.com/nhsapp/NHS%20App/_release?_a=releases&view=mine&definitionId=4)
-	- (UKS1) Production Deploy
-	- (UKW1) Production Deploy
-	- (UKS1) Production Release
-	- (UKW1) Production Release

-6. Ops can handle the deployment from this point - deploying to the cold namespace first to allow testing before running the redirector job to complete the release. [https://www-cold.production.nhsapp.service.nhs.uk/](https://www-cold.production.nhsapp.service.nhs.uk/)
+6. Progress the release through to staging, and give it a quick test there to ensure it looks ok.
+You may need to seek approval to deploy to staging.
+When you are happy, notify Ops that you are deploying to cold and get approval for that step.
+Test in cold with a live account [https://www-cold.production.nhsapp.service.nhs.uk/](https://www-cold.production.nhsapp.service.nhs.uk/).
+When you are happy notify Ops so that the release may be switched live.
+If you deploy to cold and don't progress to switching live, also let Ops know so they can clear the release down to save space.

 7. Create the new file of eConsult live surgeries: